Buzz Cuts To Soft Locs: 8 Black Women On Their Breakup Hair Transformations

 Breakups are hard, but what comes after is harder.
 The heart-in-your-throat sadness, denial in the form of scrolling past their story like you didn't already watch it three times (six if you count the times you told your friends to stalk their page), and the sporadic bursts of anger looking back at past conversations.
 Finally, there’s acceptance.
 And for a lot of Black women, healing often means change, and that usually starts at our roots with a hair transformation.

 The breakup hair change is more than a cliché.
 For Black women, it’s a ritual.
 A reset.
 A quiet rebellion.
-Whether it’s a buzz cut, blonde box braids, a fresh silk press, or a full return to natural kinks and coils, the post-breakup hair transformation says more than any goodbye text ever could.
+Whether it’s a buzz cut, a fluffy silk press or a full return to natural kinks and coils, the post-breakup hair transformation says more than any goodbye text ever could.

 AdvertisementADVERTISEMENT